 At the same time, there’s some evidence that the current political situation in the United States is making it a less desirable place for international students, particularly students from Asia, to study.
 While that certainly doesn’t account for the entire downturn in applications, it is something that colleges are thinking about.

-First things first: none of this suggests that it’s going to get any easier to get into an Ivy League school.
+First things first: none of this suggests that it’s going to get any easier to get into an Ivy League school or another top university.
 While population decline and a strong economy may account for some of the decrease in college applications, those trends tend to affect public and less competitive schools much more than hyper-selective schools like Harvard and Yale.

-Rather, it’s much more likely that a growing strategic use of Early Decision has meant that a few thousand students every year who might have thrown their name into the ring for the Ivy League are getting in early, and thus not applying to Princeton, Columbia, or Dartmouth.
-This, combined with a smaller number of college applicants overall, seems to have finally pushed Ivy applications down after decades of rising numbers.
+Rather, it’s much more likely that a growing strategic use of Early Decision has meant that a few thousand students every year who might have thrown their name into the ring for the Ivy League or other top universities are getting in early, and thus not applying to Princeton, Columbia, or Dartmouth.
+This, combined with a smaller number of college applicants overall, seems to have finally pushed applications to highly selective schools down after decades of rising numbers.

 Nevertheless, it’s important to keep in mind that these schools are still looking for the same things in their applicants.
 Just because they’re rejecting fewer people who don’t meet their standards doesn’t mean they are lowering those standards.
 You’ll still need a great GPA, top scores on standardized tests, strong leadership experience, and a compelling story.
 These percentages won’t matter if you don’t show these schools you can offer them what they’re seeking!